senanu/b40/docs/ch02/ch02_rg.md

     > OBJECTIVE: Understand the difference between polar and non-polar covalent bonds.
 Understand that hydrogen bonds result from polar covalent bonds

 1. Draw a water molecule, showing all the valence electrons.
-Note that water is *non-linear*. {{site.space5}}
+Note that the 3-dimensional structure of water is *non-linear*. {{site.space5}}
 2. Which atom(s) is/are more electronegative?
 These atoms have extra attraction for the electrons.
 Mark this atom(s) with a (&delta;<sup>-</sup>) to indicate that the electrons are closer to this atom(s) and it/they are therefore carrying a partial negative charge. {{site.space3}}
 3. Which atom(s) are less electronegative?
 Mark them with a &delta;<sup>+</sup> to indicate a partial positive charge.
 4. Now draw a second water molecule close to the one above.
 Use a dotted line to indicate a hydrogen bond between the partial positive charge on one molecule and the partial negative charge on the other.
 What forces draw the two molecules together?{{site.space0}}